discentem/blog-content/content/posts/glazier.md

    A few important notes/admissions about OSDeploy:
     - [OSDCloud](https://osdcloud.osdeploy.com/) is, within itself, a very cool and powerful imaging tool that you can use **without Glazier**.
     - **[OSDCloud](https://osdcloud.osdeploy.com/) might be a better choice than Glazier for many admins**.
-    - However, today, I'm only going to borrow it's sorcery to help us bootstrap Glazier :)
+    - However, today, I'm only going to borrow it's sorcery to help us bootstrap Glazier and also get Wifi (!!) in WinPE :)
     - [OSDCloud](https://osdcloud.osdeploy.com/) probably adds lots of stuff to our WinPE image that we don't actually need for Glazier.
-      - A more experienced Windows Admin might tell us we are really bloating it unecessarily.
+      - A more experienced Windows Admin might tell us we are really bloating our WinPE unecessarily.
 But for simplicity sake, and because I don't know better, we'll leave the potential bloat in our WinPE image.

 1. Launch a new Powershell with a more permissible execution policy:
     ```powershell